 A Brief History of Dash

 Dash began as a fork from the Bitcoin/Litecoin codebase.
-With its emphasis on privacy and transaction speed, Dash originally had a reputation as a coin for illicit transactions.
-In the early days it was known as XCoin, but that name soon changed to Darkcoin, further playing into the idea that Dash’s privacy features could be used to hide sketchy transactions.
+With its emphasis on privacy and transaction speed, it originally had a reputation as a coin for illicit transactions.
+In the early days, it was known as XCoin, but that name soon changed to Darkcoin, further playing into the idea that Dash’s privacy features could be used to hide sketchy transactions.
 Wanting to pivot away from the dark coin association, the community underwent a final name change to Dash, a portmanteau of “digital cash.”

 The early days of Dash were characterized by the design and building of the currency’s unique two-tier architecture that facilitates fast transaction speeds and the coin mixing necessary for privacy.
 Shortly thereafter, Dash implemented a decentralized governance system that allows power users to vote on development proposals for the network.